Jerry Rice: Personal life

-Rice married Jacqueline Bernice Mitchell on September 8, 1987.
+Rice married Jacqueline "Jackie" Bernice Mitchell on September 8, 1987.
 Jacqueline Rice filed for divorce in June 2007, which became final in late December 2009.
-They have three children together: Jaqui Bonet (born 1987), Jerry Rice Jr. (born 1991), and Jada Symone (born 1996).
+They have three children, Jaqui Bonet (born 1987), Jerry Rice Jr. (born 1991), and Jada Symone (born 1996).
 Jerry Jr., who attended high school at Menlo School in Atherton, California, graduated in 2009.
-Jerry Jr. was a walk-on at UCLA and redshirted his first season.
-After three seasons and limited playing time, Jerry Rice Jr. graduated from UCLA and transferred to UNLV, and was eligible to play immediately.
-Jerry Jr. played wide receiver for the Rebels, and participated in a 49ers local pro day before the 2014 NFL Draft, but was not drafted.
-Jerry has another son, Brenden Rice, who played football for the University of Colorado for two years.
+He was a walk-on at UCLA and redshirted his first season.
+After three seasons and limited playing time, Jerry Jr. graduated from UCLA and transferred to UNLV, and was eligible to play immediately.
+He played wide receiver for the Rebels and participated in a 49ers local pro day before the 2014 NFL draft, but was not drafted.
+Jerry Rice has another son, Brenden Rice, who played football for the University of Colorado Boulder for two years.
 On January 1, 2022, it was announced that Brenden was transferring to the University of Southern California.
 As of October 21, 2019, Rice is married to Latisha Pelayo whom he had dated since 2008.

+Rice is a Christian.
+He said he grew up as a Christian and still has the same faith from his youth.